Laubscher/Anelloviruses/README.md

-# Gammatorquevirus Fasta Database: representatives, classified ans curated sequences
+# Gammatorquevirus Fasta Database:

+Representatives, classified and curated sequences

 Database only release version.
 -  a database of complete Gammatorquevirus ORF1 sequence annotated at species level for metagenomic usage.